oxalorg/sakura/README.md

 ## Contributors

+* Bookmarklet was added by @Zhouzi
 * The image is credited to [Deedster](https://pixabay.com/en/users/Deedster-2541644/)

 ## Share some <3

-> Between our two lives there is also the life of the cherry blossom
+> Between our two lives there is also the life of the cherry
-> - *Basho Matsuo*
+> blossom. - *Basho Matsuo*

 Please leave a star :)